wxMaxima-developers/wxmaxima/Compiling.md

     xvfb-run ctest

-On Mac OS or Windows, X displays aren't used, and the test suite can be run directly:
+On macOS or Windows, X displays aren't used, and the test suite can be run directly:

     ctest